 When a concern has been fully discussed and cannot be resolved, it is appropriate for the facilitator to ask those persons with this concern if they are willing to stand aside; that is, acknowledge that the concern still exists, but allow the proposal to be adopted.
 It is very important for the whole group to understand that this unresolved concern is then written down with the proposal in the record and, in essence, becomes a part of the decision.
 This concern can be raised again and deserves more discussion time as it has not yet been resolved.
-In contrast, a concern which has been resolved in past discussion does not deserve additional discussion, unless something new has developed.
-Filibustering is not appropriate in Formal Consensus.
+In contrast, a concern which has been resolved A role is a function of process, not content.
+Roles are used during a meeting according to the needs of the situation.
+Not all roles are useful at every meeting, nor does each role have to be filled by a separate person.
+Formal Consensus functions more smoothly if the person filling a role has some experience, therefore is desirable to rotate roles.
+Furthermore, one who has experienced a role is more likely to be supportive of whomever currently has that role.
+Experience in each role also encourages confidence and participation.
+It is best, therefore, for the group to encourage everyone to experience each role.